dntgafck/msai-python-project/README.md

 The Streamlit frontend provides an intuitive web interface for all features:

 **Features**:
-- **Text Processing Tab**: Process Dutch text and extract unfamiliar nouns
+- **Text Processing Tab**: Process Dutch text and extract unfamiliar words
 - **Vocabulary Tab**: Browse and search stored words and definitions
 - **Vocabulary Decks Tab**: Create and manage vocabulary decks with Anki export